 BugCamps are week-long immersion trips to experience firsthand the rainforests and cloud forests of Central Panama and discover the amazing diversity of tropical insects and other small animals.
-I will organise the first BugCamp from 27 August to 3 September 2017 in Cocobolo Nature Reserve, Central Panama.
-It will be a 8-day nature discovery trip for up to 15 participants.
+Following the success of BugCamps 2017, I've decided to organise the next session from 14 to 21 January 2018 in Cocobolo Nature Reserve, Central Panama.
+It will be a 8-day nature discovery trip for up to 12 participants.
 You'll find all there is to know about BugCamps on this page, but if you have more questions, drop me a message using the Contact Form in the menu!

 What are BugCamps?